 Anytime you are promoting your club through the use of a logo.
 The logo will be displayed online, somewhere on club merchandise, through all channels of social media, and on all promotional items.

 The logos have been designed to meet Florida State University brand standards therefore cannot be altered.
 Clubs are still able to use other university marks (when the licensing process is followed) and imagery iconic to their area to promote the club; however, the logo cannot be adjusted.

 Please note that if the Seminole Club/Chapter elects to create its own mark, Florida State University still maintains ownership of the mark, and all product containing the mark must be produced by a licensed vendor of the University.

-- No representation of any Native American image or identity should be used as a part of a Seminole Club mark or design.
+- No representation of any Native American image or identity should be used as a part of a Seminole Club design.

 Use of Third-Party Marks

 Use of trademarks or other intellectual property owned by a third party must be approved by that entity in writing and submitted to the Licensing Office along with the desired artwork.
 For example, if a club or chapter wishes to use artwork, slogans, or trademarks created by someone not associated with a club, a written release allowing for such use is required before Florida State University will grant design approval.